NateEag/how-i-code/content/commenting-code.rst

 be the same.
 If a line of code is unclear, clarify it instead of commenting it.
 Improving names helps, as does `adding`_ `new`_ ones.

-Inline comments do have a place.
-They're a great way to point out possible issues to future maintainers (such as yourself), and to explain why some code isn't in the simple form a new developer would expect (i.e., to document workarounds - make sure to include the bug report URL).
+Inline comments `can indicate poor code`_, but they do have several important uses.
+They are the best way to point out potential issues, to explain why a given algorithm or implementation was chosen, and to document workarounds (make sure to include the bug report URL).

 ..
 Elaborate on next paragraph.
 It's true, but make it clear for a novice what it actually means, and why it matters.